The following policies provide information about how to obtain a library card, material loan periods, and charges for overdue or damaged items.

 - Access to chat or discussion groups are not permitted.

 - The library does not offer electronic mail (e-mail) accounts to the public.
 If you have an existing e-mail account, you may access your e-mail from the library’s computer providing you do not store any files on the library’s computers.
-The library reserves the right to suspend or revoke the use of library e-mail at any time without prior notice.
+The library reserves the right to suspend or revoke the use of Library e-mail at any time without prior notice.

-The Ladoga-Clark Township Public Library assumes no responsibility for any damages, direct or indirect, arising from the use of the Internet.
+The Ladoga-Clark Twp Public Library assumes no responsibility for any damages, direct or indirect, arising from the use of the Internet.
 Violation of this Internet policy will result in a possible loss of library privileges and/or expulsion from the library.
 The library may suspend or revoke use at any time, without prior notice or hearing, for abusive conduct or violation of the conditions of use set forth in this document.
 The library will be the sole arbiter of what constitutes abusive or violation of this Acceptable Use Policy.

 Revised 4/24/07 Revised 6/26/12 Revised 12/20/2016 Revised 3/26/2019 Revised 7/28/2020 Revised 2/23/2021